Macchina-CLI/macchina/README.md

 ## Themes
 ![Theme preview](screenshots/themes.png)

-The [themes wiki page](https://github.com/grtcdr/macchina/wiki/Themes) contains a list of all the built-in themes that you can use.
+The [themes wiki page](https://github.com/grtcdr/macchina/wiki/Themes) contains a list of all the built-in themes that you can switch between using the `--theme` flag.

 ## Bars
+Bars provide a way to visualize data, and each theme styles them differently.
+They can be enabled using the `--bar` flag.

 ![Preview of bar argument](screenshots/bars.png)

 ## What it fetches